Chrisolsen1993/Password-Generator/README.md

 Core skils input:
 - Checking user choices by confirming what type of character they want in in their password.
 - Concatenation of arrays.
-- Using a loop by sorting through the password lenght they have chosed.
+- Using a loop by sorting through the password length they have chosed.

 ## Mock-Up